Dior reimagines feminist fashion in history in Paris show

 There were many perfectly executed moments, some of which even evoked a Japanese warrior.

-Chiuri was trying to say: Women have been subjugated for so long, so now we’re going to use those same clothes to empower ourselves.
+Chiuri was trying to say: Women have been subjugated for so long, so now we’re going to use those same clothes to empower ourselves as we move into the future.

+But one question on the minds of fashion critics: Is Dior’s obsession with history perhaps a sign that it cannot move past its heritage to fully embrace a fresh fashion aesthetic?

 THOUGHTS FOR UKRAINE